herunze1024/Bioinforbricklayer/README.md

 ## 2. Papers of the Week

 Each week, this section will feature slides summarizing 5-10 big papers in the field of bioinformatics, along with a detailed summary of one highlighted paper.
+Please subscribe my channels and stay tunned for more updates to come...

 - [EP1: Amazing tool for scientific paper reading](https://www.youtube.com/watch?v=8BUPjkTgFd4&t=228s)
 - [第一集：文献阅读神器助力你的科研](https://www.youtube.com/watch?v=i8l8Np3qsJ4&t=7s)

-#### Please subscribe my channel and stay tunned for more updates to come...

 ## 3. Scientific Research

-Learn about my experiences in scientific research, including manuscripts writings,project management and other skills.
+Learn about my experiences in scientific research, including manuscripts writings,project management and other skills.Please subscribe my channels and stay tunned for more updates to come...

-This directory is your one-stop-shop for all things bioinformatics, so dive in and start learning today!
+## This directory is your one-stop-shop for all things bioinformatics, so dive in and start learning today!